redooor/redminportal/README.md

 # Change log

+## Version 0.1.4 (and latest master)
+Released for a major bug fix related to MySQL database and a new feature to allow same sub-category names under different parent.

+### Important:
+If you're upgrading from <= v0.1.3, please refer to the [Upgrade Guide](#upgrade-guide).

+### Bug fixes:
+1. Error occurs when create new category, MySQL cannot accept 0 as the foreign key (issue #37).
+2. Categories is not showing in the products and modules creation sections (issue #38, related to the fix for issue #37).

+### New feature:
+1. Allow same sub-category names under different parent (issue #40).

 ## Version 0.1.3
 The focus of this update was on cleaning up the code and making sure all tests pass.